opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

   through the rack from front (switch) to back (server).
 Empty rack spaces should be reserved for this purpose.

-- The short-depth management HP Switch and 1U Supermicro servers should be mounted on the rear of the rack.
-They both don't generate an appreciable amount of heat, so the airflow direction isn't a significant factor in racking them.
+- The short-depth management switches and management servers should be mounted on the rear of the rack.
+They don't generate an appreciable amount of heat, so the airflow direction isn't a significant factor in racking them.

 Inventory
 ---------